A reviews round-up for The Winter’s Tale at the Garrick Theatre.

 Dench doesn’t disappoint, effortless to watch, holding stage whenever she is on it, she is the star of this production.

-“In a production unafraid to hint at the darker elements of Shakespeare’s fable, Branagh and Dench are surrounded by a first-rate team” “Miranda Raison lends the wronged and persecuted Hermione a shining self-belief, Michael Pennington brings a lifetime's Shakespearean experience to the role of the bear-pursued Antigonus and John Dagleish is a suitably nimble-fingered Autolycus."
+REVIEWS ROUND-UP“In a production unafraid to hint at the darker elements of Shakespeare’s fable, Branagh and Dench are surrounded by a first-rate team” “Miranda Raison lends the wronged and persecuted Hermione a shining self-belief, Michael Pennington brings a lifetime's Shakespearean experience to the role of the bear-pursued Antigonus and John Dagleish is a suitably nimble-fingered Autolycus."
 Michael Billington

 “a well-spoken, elegant account of one of Shakespeare’s tragicomic late romances.
 This is a play that’s deeply concerned with humiliation and healing."
 Henry Hitchings